MariusMM2/si_classproject/nemid-api/APIAuth.md

 ## Authenticate
-Authenticaes a user using a combination of
+Authenticates a user using a combination of
 NemID and password credentials.

 `POST /authenticate`